 There is no one distinctive Baptist belief.
 Although probably most people think of believer's baptism as the distinguishing feature of Baptists, they are not the only Christians to practice it.
 Nor are they the only Christians to believe in congregational government, the priesthood of all believers, or the separation of church and state.
 It is the combination of these beliefs which make Baptists distinctive.
-The following, some of which are shared with other Christians, combined indicate the distinctiveness of Baptists.

-• Lordship of Christ
+Lordship of Christ